 Smith supports the decision to launch an inquest, according to her Bahamian attorney, Michael Scott.
 "She fully wants this process to take place and she wishes the public to not jump to conclusions and to wait for the conclusion of the proceedings," Scott said Thursday.

 Smith, who went to the Bahamas during her pregnancy to avoid media scrutiny, was unable to grant interviews, Scott said.
 "She's resting.
 She's obviously devastated," he said.
 "It's going to take a long time to heal.
-She's in seclusion and she wants
+She's in seclusion and she wants some privacy."